uvalib/monorepo/src/defAbbrev.md

 **RHP**: Random House Papers, Columbia University, Rare Book & Manuscript Library.
 All citations to unpublished correspondence and other unpublished documents are to the Random House Papers unless indicated otherwise.

 **running head**: A headline, usually but not always printed in capital letters, that is repeated from page to page or leaf to leaf; the running head can be the title of the book, a part title, or a chapter title.
-The headline is included when referring to the number of printed lines on a page. *See* *also* term for page numerals below the last line of text.
+The headline is included when referring to the number of printed lines on a page.

 **SBN**: Standard Book Number.
 Depending on the country, an 8 or 9-digit code in three fields developed in 1966 for uniquely identifying books.
 The first field identifies the publisher; the second identifies a specific edition of a book; and the third is a check digit that flags the SBN as invalid if any of the preceding digits have been entered incorrectly.
 Hardbound and paperbound formats of a given book have different SBN’s.